The music of Devil In the Hills …

 This soulful Americana song cycle was inspired by recently discovered first-person accounts of life deep in West Virginia’s coalfields.
 A life that was dominated by the systemic oppression that kept miners, their wives, and children under the thumb of coal companies and their henchmen.
 The album calls for a full reckoning, to bring an end to the generational trauma that continues today.

-August 1st, 2021 – Mary performed songs from Devil In The Hills live on Mountain Stage, produced by West Virginia Public Broadcasting and distributed by NPR Music.
-Steve Earle and The Dukes also performed songs from his Ghosts of West Virginia album.
+- Mary’s performance on Mountain Stage, produced by West Virginia Public Broadcasting and distributed by NPR Music began livestreaming.
+Featured act Steve Earle also performed songs from his Ghosts of West Virginia album.

 Recent Reviews …

 “This is grim history beautifully told…. “ – Steven Wine, Associated Press

 “Hott uses her concise songwriting skills and angry, yet consolatory, vocals in a way that does not preach but rather enlightens and uplifts, not unlike what Our Native Daughters have done….. “ – Amos Perrine, No Depression: The Journal of Roots Music

 “Every once in a while, an under-the-radar artist with a new album sneaks up on me and so it is with Mary Hott with her Carpenter Ants… a musical and historical adventure… “ – David Bowling, Cashbox Music Reviews

 “With her beautiful and impassioned voice, Hott makes no apologies for her defense of workers, claiming the hills of West Virginia know stories the rest of the nation doesn’t.” – Tom Henry, The Blade